 Since a mirrorless camera does not have a mirror nor does it need a prism/optical viewfinder, it can therefore locate its high resolution EVF (electronic viewfinder) anywhere it wants, resulting in some of the beautiful retro styling we have seen with a clean flat top.

 However, since most people still equate a high-level camera with the tell-tale DSLR viewfinder hump, mirrorless camera manufacturers have therefore continued to locate the EVF on some of their mirrorless cameras at the top with a hump that mimics the DSLR viewfinder hump.
-Sometimes, lack of space will dictate that the EVF should be at the top of the camera.
+Sometimes, lack of space or ergonomic design will dictate that the EVF should be at the top of the camera.
 But, don’t judge a mirrorless camera simply by the presence or absence of the hump.

 HOW TO USE THIS GUIDE